tjbeirao/tjbeirao/README.md

-## 𝙷𝚒, 𝚠𝚎𝚕𝚌𝚘𝚖𝚎!
+## 𝙷𝚒, 𝚠𝚎𝚕𝚌𝚘𝚖𝚎! 👋

-### I'm a a highly motivated and results-driven Full Stack Developer with a Bachelor of Business Administration and extensive experience in software development.
-With a passion about delivering innovative solutions and contributing to team success through hard work, attention to detail, and excellent organizational skills.
-Committed to staying current with emerging technologies and industry trends to stay ahead in the competitive market.
+### I'm a Full Stack Developer with a strong business background and a passion for innovation. 🚀

+I bring 5+ years of experience working with TypeScript, JavaScript, C#, React, Node.js, CSS, HTML, Web3, SCSS and 2+ Angular, Vue.js, and more.
+Currently, I'm diving deeper into web designing and VueJS.

-- 🔭 I’m currently working on React, Redux, Node.js, GraphQL, NextJS and PostgreSQL.
+- 🔭 I’m working on exciting projects with React, Redux, Node.js, GraphQL, NextJS, and PostgreSQL.
-- 🌱 I’m currently learning web designing and VueJS.
-- 💬 Ask me about tech, coffee, PC games, volleyball and animals 🤼‍♀️ 🥋
+- 💬 Let's talk about tech, coffee, PC games, volleyball, and animals!
-- 😄 Pronouns: he/him
+- 😄 Pronouns: He/Him
-- ✨ Fun fact: Folding cloathes is not my stronger skill.
+- ✨ Fun fact: Folding clothes might be my kryptonite.
-- ⚡ Languages: TypeScript, JavaScript, C#, React, Angular, Vue.js, CSS, HTML, Web3, SCSS
+- 📫 How to reach me: [Email](mailto:yourmail@mail.com) | [LinkedIn](https://www.linkedin.com/in/your-profile)

-### PROJECTS
+### 🎯 Projects

-**Co-Founder and Full Stack Developer -  [Fables.ink](https://fables.ink)** Responsible for the design, development, and launch of a content creation platform with an integrated marketplace for creators.
+**[Fables.ink](https://fables.ink)**: As a Co-Founder and Full Stack Developer, I designed, developed, and launched a content creation platform with an integrated marketplace, attracting creators and players seeking new adventures.
-▪ Designed and built a content creation website featuring an intuitive markdown editor and a marketplace for creators to share and sell their work.
-▪ Integrated popular mechanics from systems like DnD-5e, becoming a popular choice for creators and players seeking new adventures.

-### COMMUNITY AND SOCIAL WORK
-**BRTech Toronto - Founder**
-Founded and built the BRTech Toronto community, organizing 2 events with over 200 attendees and 10 speakers, fostering collaboration among its 500+ participants to create a better tech community.
+### 🌐 Community and Social Work

+**BRTech Toronto** - Founded and built a tech community with over 500+ participants, organizing events to foster collaboration.

-**Snow Angels Guelph - Volunteer**
-Actively participated in the Snow Angels program in Guelph, assisting in snow removal for houses belonging to people in need.
+**Snow Angels Guelph** - Volunteered in a local program assisting in snow removal for people in need.

+_Note_: My projects are typically hosted on Azure.
+If you're looking for code samples or additional project information, feel free to reach out!